yonggqiii/kattis/cs1010e/README.md

 after the problem ID of the kattis problem.

 Download the template file, named `problemId_template.py`.
 Then, you can be on your way!
+You can then submit your complete solutions to Kattis for testing directly.

 The recommended solutions to the problem using the template can be found in `problemId_solution.py`.

 Of course, I am also attempting these problems on my own.
 You can find my